hvitek/ApiQueueWithRabbitMq/README.md

 # How to run

-install RabitMQ or use docker and change hostname appsettings.json;
+Install RabitMQ or use docker and change hostname in appsettings.json.

-call "dotnet run APIQueueMiddleware.cs" in project root folder
+Call "dotnet run APIQueueMiddleware.cs" in project root folder.

-you can also use swagger UI runnig on https://localhost:44329/swagger
+You can also use swagger UI runnig on https://localhost:44329/swagger